Cleod9/post-scriptum/README.md

 ### So how does this work?

-PostScriptum works by taking an asynchronous function that has one or more callbacks as its trailing arguments, and saving the arguments in an array for later execution.
-As a result, you can define the behavior for a chain of these PostScriptum instances **before** actually exeucting anything.
-This all begins with `PostScriptum.create()`:
+PS works by taking an asynchronous function that has one or more callbacks as its trailing arguments, and saving the arguments in an array for later execution.
+As a result, you can define the behavior for a chain of these PS instances **before** actually exeucting anything.
+This all begins with `PS.create()`:

-- `PostScriptum.create(asyncFunc, [arg1, arg2 .... argN], callback1, callback2, ....callbackN)` - Static method that instantiates a new PostScriptum object and returns it.
-(This is actually a shorthand for writing `new PostScriptum(…)`).
+- `PS.create(asyncFunc, [arg1, arg2 .... argN], callback1, callback2, ....callbackN)` - Static method that instantiates a new PostScriptum object and returns it.
+(This is actually a shorthand for writing `new PS(…)`).
 The first parameter is a reference to the asynchronous function that you want to call.
 The second parameter is an array containing the args to pass to your function call, but you omit the callback(s) arguments.
 If the function takes no other arguments besides a callback, you can omit this parameter altogether.
 All remaining parameters are the callback functions that are presumed to be the trailing arguments for your asynchronous function. **Note that your asynchronous function chain is not executed until `run()` is called, which will be described below.**

-So to break things down a bit, as stated above the `create()` function will return a PostScriptum object.
+So to break things down a bit, as stated above the `create()` function will return a PS object.
 This object has utility functions within it to allow you to chain together asynchronous function calls.
 So for example, the code below would be perfectly valid, though a bit redundant:

 ```javascript
 //Begin by creating an initial PostScriptum instance